CORNUS continued

 They thrive in well drained soil which does not dry out too much in the summer and benefit from full sun to ripen the wood for flower production.
 Avoid frost pockets and shallow soil over chalk is not ideal.

-CORNUS florida 'Albaplena'
+CORNUS florida 'Appalachian Spring'

 CORNUS florida 'Cherokee Brave'